 The integration platform requirements shall possibly change the EntraPass requirements depending on integration products.

-The global or multi-site gateway shall have a 100/1000 Base-T network adapter.
+The global or Multi-Site Gateway shall have a 100/1000 Base-T network adapter.

-The global or multi-site gateway shall have a high quality multilingual keyboard.
+The global or Multi-Site Gateway shall have a high quality multilingual keyboard.

-The global or multi-site gateway shall have a two button ergonomic mouse.
+The global or Multi-Site Gateway shall have a two button ergonomic mouse.

-The global or multi-site gateway shall have an on-off switch.
+The global or Multi-Site Gateway shall have an on-off switch.

-The global or multi-site gateway shall have an appropriate UPS.
+The global or Multi-Site Gateway shall have an appropriate UPS.

-2.11.C Workstation requirements
+2.11.C EntraPass Workstation requirements

-The SMS workstations shall meet the following minimum requirements:
+The SMS EntraPass Workstations shall meet the following minimum requirements:

-The workstation shall have a dual core processor or better.
+The EntraPass Workstation shall have a dual core processor or better.

-If doing video, the workstation shall have an Intel quad core processor or better.
+If doing video, the EntraPass Workstation shall have an Intel quad core processor or better.

-The workstation shall have a 500 watt power unit.
+The EntraPass Workstation shall have a 500 watt power unit.

-The workstation shall have 4 GB RAM.
+The EntraPass Workstation shall have 4 GB RAM.

-If doing video, the workstation shall have an 8 GB of RAM or better.
+If doing video, the EntraPass Workstation shall have an 8 GB of RAM or better.

-The workstation shall have 100 GB hard disk drive space.
+The EntraPass Workstation shall have 100 GB hard disk drive space.

-The workstation shall have a 48 x CD-ROM drive.
+The EntraPass Workstation shall have a 48 x CD-ROM drive.

 The server operating system shall be Windows Server 2008 R2, Windows Server 2012 R2, Windows Server 2016, Windows Server 2019, Windows 7, Windows 8.1, or Windows 10.
 All operating systems shall be 32-bit or 64-bit.